TV vs. Reality: Criminal Justice Programs Offer a Real-World View

 With increasing recognition of the substance abuse crisis in the United States, the need for highly skilled community workers is on the rise.
 The substance abuse concentration was built to help you become a voice for justice and a conduit for recovery for people in treatment facilities, outpatient programs and the court system.

 You know you want to move up in law enforcement, and you know you need additional skills and insight.
 A concentration in police administration and operations will empower you to work behind the scenes and understand what makes a police agency succeed.
 You’ll not only learn the functions and goals of a modern agency, you’ll study crime analysis, how to balance real demands with tight budgets and police development and leadership.
 By the time you’re done, you’ll have a strong sense of what role best suits you and the experience to excel in it.

 This specialized law enforcement concentration will assist with careers in private security and law enforcement, police administration and related fields.
-According to the U.S. Bureau of Labor Statistics, projected job opportunities for security and gaming surveillance positions are "excellent."
+According to the U.S. Bureau of Labor Statistics, projected job opportunities for police and detectives is projected to grow 5% through 2028.

 If you’re curious about exploring a criminal justice career because of a TV show, it can’t hurt to follow that spark.
 “A lot of people are anthropologists because of Indiana Jones,” said Evenson.
 “It’s our culture, it’s how the world works.
 Whatever gets people interested, great.”

 While crime shows may promise excitement and quick resolution, Czarnec described real-life criminal justice as a "vast field under the umbrella of (service.)"
 The system's ultimate mission is to assist people from every walk of life who are having problems.
 Whether they're considering law enforcement or legal services, Czarnec urged prospective students to "identify what about themselves draws them to a helping profession.
 Why do you want to help people?"

 If you want to transform society in deeper and more practical ways than television ever suggested, consider criminal justice programs a valuable asset.